SAP/openui5-docs/docs/Navigate_with_Nested_Components_8e9d6e4.md

 -   Parameters for the route

--   Target information for the route name and the parameters in the nested comoinents \(optional\)
+-   Target information for the route name and the parameters in the nested components \(optional\)

 -   Information, whether the current browser hash is replaced or a or a new hash entry is set \(optional\)